mikependon/RepoDB.NET/pages/operations/query.md

 using (var connection = new SqlConnection(connectionString))
 {
 	var people = connection.Query<Person>(e => e.IsActive == true,
-		cacheKey: "CackeKey:ActivePeople").AsList();
+		cacheKey: "CackeKey:ActivePeople");
 	// Do the stuffs for 'people' here
 }
 ```

 > The cache expiration is defaulted to `180` minutes.
-You can override by passing a value in the `cacheExpirationInMinutes` argument.
+You can override it by passing an integer value at the `cacheExpirationInMinutes` argument.

-### Passing a Transaction
+#### Passing a Transaction

 To pass a transaction on this method, simply create an instance of `IDbConnection` and pass it at the `transaction` argument.